-- 1. Informing Club Secretaries of the event rules in advance by correspondence - 2.
-Holding a coxes safety meeting prior to the event at 08:00am, in Lee Rowing Club. - 3.
+- 1. Informing Club Secretaries of the event rules in advance by correspondence - Holding a captains, coxes and coxless crews safety meeting prior to the event on Thursday 20th Feb at 7:30pm online via Zoom. - 3.
 Slip Marshals ensuring crews to check their boat safety features. - 4.
 Appointing Safety Marshal Launches as required on the river, per Appendix A. - 5.
-Providing Rescue Launch Ribs from Aghada Sea Scouts.
+Providing Rescue Launch Rib from Cork Search and Recovery, positioned midway on the course.